georgeerol/SearchAndSampleRoverProject/README.md

 Then launch the simulator and choose "Autonomous Mode".
 The rover should drive itself now!

 ## Writeup
-The goal of this project is to perform autonomous navigation and mapping.
-With each new image we receive from the rover's camera, we can make decision about sending commands like throttle, brake and steering to rover therefore it becomes autonomous.

 ### Mapping

 #### Color Threshold